Dr Vince Williams - Geology Lecturer

 What does your role involve?

-I am responsible for establishing and delivering the new linear specification A-Level Geology course at Callywith whilst continuing to teach the same course at Truro College.
+I am responsible for establishing and delivering the A-Level Geology course at Callywith.

 Why do you think Cornwall needs Callywith College?

 There is very little provision for A-Level Geology in Cornwall and this has led to students making long, tiring bus journeys to attend Truro College.
 Students deserve the same outstanding teaching closer to home and Callywith offers just that to North and East Cornwall.

 What about working with Callywith College do you enjoy the most?

-Creating the same excellent provision at Callywith that my students in Truro currently enjoy.
+Creating the same excellent provision at Callywith that my students in Truro enjoyed.
 Geological sciences involve maths, chemistry, physics and biology and I have been very lucky to work within a science department that is more of a family than a workplace.
 It has been brilliant to build an extension of that family at Callywith.

 What one thing about you might surprise people?